Heritage Personal Museum - 2nd Edition

 The horns of the Triceratops actually changed shape throughout its life, eventually curving forward and growing up to 3 feet in length.

 Triceratops is one of the most fascinating dinosaurs to ever walk the planet and happens to be our personal favorite.
 The name comes from Greek, literally translating to "Three Horned Face".
-This giant herbivore roamed North America 65-67 million years ago and could grow to be well over 11,000 lbs (5,000 kg).
+This giant herbivore roamed North America 65-67 million years ago and could grow to well over 11,000 lbs (5,000 kg).
 Each museum will include a fragment of a Triceratops brow horn.

 Tyrannosaurus Rex Tooth